 BMT involves using high dose chemotherapy drugs followed by infusion of donor blood and bone marrow.
 It can be a dangerous procedure, especially for older adults.
 It isn’t appropriate for everyone.

-When BMT isn’t an option, other treatments can reduce symptoms and delay development of acute myeloid leukemia (AML).
+When BMT isn’t an option, other treatments can reduce symptoms and delay the development of acute myeloid leukemia (AML).
 Some of these are:

-• transfusion therapy to increase the number of red blood cells and platelets
+- transfusion therapy to increase the number of red blood cells and platelets

-• antibiotics to prevent infection
+- antibiotics to prevent infection

-• chelation therapy to remove excess iron from the blood
+- chelation therapy to remove excess iron from the blood

-• growth factor therapy to increase the number of red blood cells
+- growth factor therapy to increase the number of red blood cells

-• chemotherapy to kill or stop the growth of fast-growing cells
+- chemotherapy to kill or stop the growth of fast-growing cells

-• epigenetic therapy to stimulate tumor-suppression genes
+- epigenetic therapy to stimulate tumor-suppression genes

-• biologic therapy to improve red blood cell production in people missing the long arm of chromosome 5, otherwise known as 5q minus syndrome
+- biologic therapy to improve red blood cell production in people missing the long arm of chromosome 5, otherwise known as 5q minus syndrome

-Q: Is myelodysplastic syndrome considered a cancer?
+Is pre-leukemia a cancer?

-A: Myelodysplastic syndrome (MDS) is considered a cancer.
+Myelodysplastic syndrome is considered a cancer.

-It’s a set of conditions that occur when cells in the bone marrow that produce new blood cells are damaged.
+It’s a set of conditions that occur when cells in the bone marrow that produce new blood cells are dysfunctional.
 When these damaged blood cells form new blood cells, they develop defects and either die earlier than normal cells or the body destroys the abnormal cells, leaving the patient with low blood counts.

-In about one-third of patients diagnosed with MDS, acute myeloid leukemia develops due to progression of rapidly growing cancer of the bone marrow.
+In about one-third of patients diagnosed with MDS, acute myeloid leukemia develops due to the progression of rapidly growing cancer of the bone marrow.
 Because this condition does not occur in most MDS patients, the terms “pre-leukemia” and “smoldering leukemia” are no longer used.